Spend the day uptown, where you’ll find an eclectic array of Toronto local shops, restaurants and cafés.

 For antique lovers, the thrill of the hunt is alive and well in Davisville Village.
-In fact, you’ll only need to walk Mount Pleasant Road to run the gamut on plenty of antique and vintage stores, Turkish coffee shops and lunchtime bites.
-So how about an Uptown day trip to sniff out a serendipitous find or two?
+You’ll only need to walk Mount Pleasant Road for a mini antiques district with great food and coffee to boot.

 But where do you start your hunt?
 Glad you asked.